Stiivi/Stiivi/README.md

 ## Current

-- [Open Poiesis](https://github.com/OpenPoiesis) – collection of tools and packages for developing applications for systems thinking, dynamical systems modelling and simulation.
+- [Open Poiesis](https://github.com/OpenPoiesis) – .Building Blocks of a Virtual Laboratory for Systems Thinking.
+    - **[Poietic Playground](https://github.com/openpoiesis/poietic-playground)** – Educational tool, a virtual laboratory for modelling and simulation of dynamical systems using the Stock and Flow methodology.
+    - **[Poietic Tool](https://github.com/OpenPoiesis/poietic-tool)**: Command-line tool for editing and running Poietic models.
+    - [Poietic Flows](https://github.com/OpenPoiesis/poietic-flows): Swift package for Stock and Flow domain model and simulator
     - [Poietic Core](https://github.com/OpenPoiesis/poietic-core): Swift package for iterative design of systems models.
-    - [Poietic Flows](https://github.com/OpenPoiesis/poietic-flows): Swift package for Stock and Flow domain model and simulator
-    - [Poietic Tool](https://github.com/OpenPoiesis/poietic-tool): Command-line tool for editing and running Poietic models.

 Looking for collaboration on the Open Poiesis project.